JulioFresneda/GhostStream/README.md

 ![logo](screenshots/header.png)
-# GhostStream
-## Don't be scared!
+# Don't be scared!
 Some ghosts are cute.

 This project was born out of a collapse of motivations within myself.
 I always thought it would be cool as hell to have a private "Netflix" app where no movie or series is ever removed, and everything I want is always available.
 My future son will not watch any fucking Disney Channel cartoons; instead, he will watch Goten being completely beaten the shit out of  by Cell, which is, of course, much healthier content for a kid.